-Rationale: Nearly nine (9) percent of Fairfax County households have incomes under \$25,000 per year.
-The high cost of living makes it particularly difficult for low-income workers to meet their basic needs.
-If state enabling legislation is required, the Federation applaeds this effort.
+Rationale: The high cost of living makes it particularly difficult for low-income workers to meet their basic needs.
+If state enabling legislation is required, the Federation applauds this effort. (revised 2010, 2011)

 b.
 MINIMUM WAGE: Support a minimum wage indexed to the CPI increase. (revised 2007, 2008 and 2010)